 However, the bullish party really started after Trump emerged as the President-Elect of the United States, thanks to an emerging narrative that Brexit and Trump’s victory are signs that anti-establishment movements are gaining ground, which made investors worry over the upcoming elections in continental Europe.
 As such, bearish pressure on the pound abated, as market players turned shifted their attention to uncertainty in the Euro Zone.
 Heck, the pound even managed to win out against the Greenback during the November 7-11 trading week, making it the prime beneficiary of Trump’s victory, interestingly enough.

-After that, focused shifted back mainly to Brexit-related news, with the pound falling on negative news, such as top E.U.
+After that, the focus shifted back mainly to Brexit-related news, with the pound falling on negative news, such as top E.U.
 Brexit negotiator Guy Verhofstadt’s statement that he’s gonna give the U.K. a hard time in negotiating a deal.
-On the flipside, the pound rose whenever there was positive news such as Brexit Secretary David Davis saying that the U.K. government is open to paying for access to the E.U.’s single market.
+On the flip side, the pound rose whenever there was positive news such as Brexit Secretary David Davis saying that the U.K. government is open to paying for access to the E.U.’s single market.

 The pound later began dipping across the board, though.
-And one of the major drivers for this appears to be the December BOE statement, since the chance for a switch to a hiking bias now seems lower after the BOE warned that “Some slowing in activity was therefore in prospect during 2017” and that “The sterling exchange rate had appreciated and this would by itself point to less of an overshoot in inflation relative to the target in the medium term.”
-Less of an overshoot and inflation and a possible growth slowdown in 2017 means lower chance for a rate hike.
+And one of the major drivers for this appears to be the December BOE statement since the chance for a switch to a hiking bias now seems lower after the BOE warned that “Some slowing inactivity was therefore in prospect during 2017” and that “The sterling exchange rate had appreciated and this would by itself point to less of an overshoot in inflation relative to the target in the medium term.”
+Less overshoot and inflation and a possible growth slowdown in 2017 means a lower chance for a rate hike.

 The pound was hands down THE worst-performing currency of the year.
 Nothing even comes close.
 And the pound’s losses were primarily due to the Brexit referendum, as well as negative Brexit-related news.